yulonglim/tp/docs/DeveloperGuide.md

 MSS:

 1. User requests to view students from all the classes.
-2. TeachBook shows a list of students from all the classes.
+2. TeachBook shows students from all the classes.

    Use case ends.

-**Use case: UC14 - View absent students from a class**
+**Use case: UC14 - View all absent students from the current student list**

 MSS:

-1. User requests to <ins>select a class (UC04)<ins>.
-2. User requests to view absent students from the class.
+1. User requests to view absent students from the class.
-3. TeachBook shows a list of absent students from the class.
+2. TeachBook shows a list of absent students from the class.

    Use case ends.

-**Use case: UC15 - View absent students from all the classes**
+**Use case: UC15 - View absent students from a class**

 MSS:

-1. User requests to <ins>view students from all the classes (UC13)<ins>.
+1. User <ins>selects a class (UC04)<ins>.
-2. User requests to view absent students from all the classes.
+2. User <ins>views all absent students from the current student list (UC14)<ins>.
-3. TeachBook shows a list of absent students from all the classes.

    Use case ends.

-**Use case: UC16 - Clear filter**
+**Use case: UC16 - View absent students from all the classes**

-Preconditions: A filter is applied to the student list.

 MSS:

-1. User requests to clear the filter applied to the student list.
-2. TeachBook shows the list of all the students.
+1. User <ins>views students from all the classes (UC13)<ins>.
+2. User <ins>views all absent students from the current student list (UC14)<ins>.

    Use case ends.